Name and Classification

 Species Name

 At the top of each record is the species' scientific name.
-In most cases (with the exception of viruses), this is written as:
+In most cases this is written as:

 Genus species